Research

 [1] Jaeyeong Nam.
 "Passive Representation: The Effect of Affirmative Action Bans on Female Representation in Law Enforcement"

-Status: Under review at the Public Administration Review
+Status: Invited to R&R at the Public Administration Review

 [3] Jaeyeong Nam & Elizabeth Bell.
 "Fraud vs. Equity: How Bureaucrats View the Use of AI in Policy Implementation"

-Status: Special issue selected - Public Performance & Management Review
+Status: Invited to R&R at the Public Performance & Management Review

 [4] Jaeyeong Nam, Elizabeth Bell, Emily Boykin, & Daniel Fay.
 “How Sector Moderates the Impact of State Policies on Sexual Misconduct Reporting”